hui-sheen/polytrap/README.md

 ![Polytrap](/output/Polytrap.jpg)

 ## Download & Deploy
-Download the polytrap package from github:
+Polytrap depends on R, Perl, and Python 2 (NOT Python3).
+Ensure your Linux system has been equipped with these three gadgets, and download the polytrap package from github:

 	git clone https://github.com/hui-sheen/polytrap/